JackBister/logsuck/README.md

 ## Upcoming features

-Logsuck is still heavily in development, so there are many features still being worked on as we race towards version 1.0.
+Logsuck is still heavily in development, so there are many features still being worked on.

-### Before version 1.0

 - [x] Glob patterns for finding log files
 - [x] Retention setting to delete old events after a certain period of time